Physiology Based Digestion and Absorption Modelling

-In silico digestion modelling predicts the interaction of food with the body based on a large amount of information available from the physiological literature.
-The set of physiological mechanisms and variations between subjects that are included in the model is constantly updated.
+Physiology Based Digestion and Absorption Modelling predicts the interaction of food with the body based on a large amount of information available from the physiological literature on gastroenterology and in vitro enzymatic digestion studies.
+The set of physiological mechanisms and variations between subjects that are included in the model is constantly updated in the one model fits all program.

 Examples of possible developments are: